3 reasons why buy-to-let properties are a great investment

 Even if your property is in a popular area, you may still experience transition periods when you’re in-between tenants.
 During this time you will still need to pay all of your monthly costs whilst your property is vacant and you are receiving no income.
 We estimate that this situation alone costs the economy over £500 million per year!
 A great way to avoid this unhappy predicament is to invest in residential properties with tenants already in place.
 There is no transition period, no rental loss and you have the added benefit of knowing your tenants rental history.
 What’s not to like?

 At Vesta, we believe that buying and selling properties with tenants in situ is the best way to minimise your costs, eliminate rental loss and reduce stress for tenants.
-For more information on how you can enter the buy-to-let market, check out our current property listings and jump into property investment market today!
+For more information on how you can enter the buy-to-let market, get in touch with our friendly and knowledgeable team.
+Alternatively, check out our current property listings and jump into property investment market today!

 Browse our latest properties